 - To receive updates on water quality through our Safer Seas & Rivers Service app

-- When you provide permission to other organisations to share it with us (including Facebook or Twitter)
+- When you provide permission to other organisations to share it with us (see below for further information)

-- When we collect it as you use our websites or apps
+- When we collect it as you use our websites or app

 - From publicly available sources (where possible) to keep your information up to date (e.g. the Post Office’s National Change of Address database)